-Drive up in your RV or pitch your tent in this one acre green manicure parcel.
-You will have access to a picnic table, camp chairs and a round rock fire pit.
+Drive up in your RV or pitch your tent in this one acre plus - green manicure parcel.
+You will have access to a picnic table, camp chairs and a round rock fire pit with camp fire wood to use.
 Relax with privacy while taking in the sights and sounds of nature.
 Ideal for a group and or family gathering with abundant room for privacy and socialization

 - Check in: After 12PM

 - Cancellation policy: Moderate

 - On arrival: Go straight to camp

 You know what would make this trip even better?

 Take advantage of these offers available to add to your trip to Manville – Camping, Rosalia, WA